 Brittany has always connected to the outdoors, from the mountains in upstate New York, to the ocean sides of Massachusetts, to city life in Washington DC (currently in Brooklyn, NY).
 For the last eight years, Brittany has led and taught others how to enjoy the outdoors safely while also clearing pathways for the PGM ( People of Global Majority) in the community—working with organizations such as Outdoor Afro, Appalachian Trail Conservancy, and REI.
 In 2018 Brittany was recognized as one of Blue Ridges Mountain Magazine’s 30 under 30 and American Alpine Club-DC section’s “one to watch.”

 Brittany works hard to ensure that all voices are heard and accurately represented and has done so both as an athlete and as an organizer behind the scenes.
 For instance, in 2018, she joined the Outdoor Afro Expedition Team to Kilimanjaro, becoming part of the first-ever African American team to climb the mountain.
 She also spent three years creating the PGM climbing festival Color the Crag with Brothers of Climbing.
 Brittany is also one of the eight founding members of Brown Girls Climb.
-She has fostered the growth, education, and leadership of women of color and their allies by supporting regional leaders across the country, creating space for meetups, workshops, and events, over the last six years.
+She has fostered the growth, education, and leadership of women of color and their allies by supporting regional leaders across the country, creating space for meetups, workshops, and events, over the last seven years.
 She has taken on a new role in the collective as the CEO.